abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: Any
 - **Months**: Year-round, with periods of inactivity between disbursements

-### 🙋 Nominating Committee
+### 🙋 Nominations Committee

-The Nominating Committee nominates PTA members to serve as officers the following year.
+The Nominations Committee nominates PTA members to serve as officers the following year.
 (Officer roles are the President, Treasurer, Secretary, as well as Vice President roles.)
-Members of the Nominating Committee identify PTA members interested in serving as officers, and report to the general membership a list of nominees for the annual election.
+Members of the Nominations Committee identify PTA members interested in serving as officers, and report to the general membership a list of nominees for the annual election.

 At least three people need to serve on the committee.
 The committee needs to be up and running by March.
-The nominating committee submits the officer nominees to the general membership in April so that the election can be held in May.
+The Nominations Committee submits the officer nominees to the general membership in April so that the election can be held in May.

 - **Location**: Home
 - **Time of day**: Evening
 - **Months**: March and April

-### ✅ Audit Committee
+### ✅ Financial Review Committee

-The Virginia PTA requires that each PTA audit their finances at the conclusion of each school year.
-(This is sometimes called a financial review.)
-In practice, the audit is more like a checklist, and no financial experience is required to serve on the committee.
+The Virginia PTA requires that each PTA conduct a financial review of their finances at the conclusion of each school year.
+(This was previously called an audit.)
+In practice, the financial review is more like a checklist, and no financial experience is required to serve on the committee.

 At least three people need to serve on the committee.
 The Treasurer provides their records to the committee at the end of the fiscal year (July 1).
 The committee drafts the financial review and submits it to the Virginia PTA by August 1.
 The general membership then votes to approve the financial review at their first meeting of the school year in September.
 In practice, the committee spends a few hours in July reviewing the financial records from the prior school year and meets once in order to finalize the review.